AdTheorent to Present at Water Tower Research Fireside Chat

-AdTheorent Holding Company, LLC (“AdTheorent” or “the Company”), a leading programmatic digital advertising company using advanced machine learning technology and privacy-forward solutions to deliver real-world results for advertisers and marketers, today announced that its CEO, Jim Lawson, will present at Water Tower Research’s Virtual Fireside Chat to discuss Connected TV (CTV).
+AdTheorent Holding Company, LLC (“AdTheorent” or “the Company”), a leading programmatic digital advertising company using advanced machine learning technology and privacy-forward solutions to deliver real-world results for advertisers and marketers, today announced that its CEO, Jim Lawson, will present at Water Tower Research’s Virtual Fireside Chat to discuss 2022 growth opportunities.

 - Live webcast: https%3A%2F%2Fwww.mcapacquisitioncorp.com%2Finvestor-relations%2Fevents-and-presentations

-- Archived replay will also be made available on the MCAP Acquisition Corporation (“MCAP”) website for 30 days
+- Archived replay will be made available on the MCAP Acquisition Corporation (“MCAP”) website for 30 days.
+This webcast is the third in a series with Water Tower Research.
+The first webcast covered industry trends and the second overviewed connected television (CTV).
+Both previous webcasts are also available on this site.

 About AdTheorent